behr-davide/eqlsr-serverless/README.md

-# eqlsr-serverless
-Serverless implementation of eqlsr using AWS
+eqlsr api using serverless and aws